Discover opportunities months before the RFP drops

 Board meetings and strategic plans from Romoland School District

-The Romoland Elementary School District's Expanded Learning Opportunities Program Plan outlines activities designed to support the whole child, focusing on Social and Emotional Learning (SEL) and development.
-The plan is structured around eleven Quality Standards, encompassing areas such as creating a safe and supportive environment, fostering active and engaged learning, promoting skill building, empowering youth voice and leadership, encouraging healthy choices and behaviors, ensuring diversity, access, and equity, maintaining quality staff, articulating a clear vision, mission, and purpose, building collaborative partnerships, implementing continuous quality improvement, and ensuring effective program management.
-The overarching mission is to inspire learning, exploration, and imagination through engaging activities, aiming to meet diverse student needs and prepare them for college and career success.
+The Romoland School District's Expanded Learning Opportunities Program Plan aims to inspire learning, exploration, and imagination through engaging and enriching activities, exposing students to a broader world and preparing them for college and career success.
+The plan focuses on providing a safe and supportive environment, fostering active and engaged learning, promoting skill-building, empowering youth voice and leadership, encouraging healthy choices and behaviors, ensuring diversity, access, and equity, developing quality staff, establishing a clear vision, mission, and purpose, building collaborative partnerships, and implementing continuous quality improvement.

 Extracted from official board minutes, strategic plans, and video transcripts.